datamacgyver/ds-process/README.md

 ## TODOs
 * Images, perhaps some memes
-* Timings on all sections
 * Deployment phase
-* review sessions
 * Recheck each section against my notes to make sure I have the flow right.
 * Q: Confluence or shared drive for project docs?
 * Lock down main branch so we need to do pull requests